E-Levy: Government urged to improve communication strategy

 “Some of the actions may be unpalatable but it will be of benefit to the country in the long run,” he said.

 “I don’t think the consultative process ongoing is sincere.
 It is because they don’t have the numbers.
-The government did not engage key stakeholders before announcing the Levy.” he said.
+Government did not engage key stakeholders before announcing the Levy.” he said.

-This was made known by Mr. Alexander Kwebena Afenyo-Markin, the Deputy Majority Leader in Parliament, when he presented the Business Statement of the House for the weekend ending Friday, February 11, 2022.
+This was made known by Alexander Kwamina Afenyo-Markin, the Deputy Majority Leader in Parliament, when he presented the Business Statement of the House for the weekend ending Friday, February 11, 2022.